edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/optimizely_experimentation.md

 ## Running Locally {/* running-locally */}

-Test your app with the {{ PRODUCT_PLATFORM }} on your local machine by running the following command in your project's root directory:
+Test on your local machine by running the following command in your project's root directory:

 ```bash
 {{ FULL_CLI_NAME }} dev